mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 - ansible
 - homelab
 - kvm
-images:
-- tinypilot/cover.jpg
+hero_image: cover.png
 ---

 TinyPilot is a low-cost, open source device I created to provide remote access to computers even before their operating system boots.
-I use TinyPilot to perform operating system upgrades and to debug boot failures on my [bare metal homelab servers](/building-a-vm-homelab/).
+I use TinyPilot to perform OS installs and to debug boot failures on my [bare metal homelab servers](/building-a-vm-homelab/).

 This post details my experience creating TinyPilot and shows how you can build your own for under $100 using a Raspberry Pi.